 Next, click on the + sign in front of NIC.
 The name and brand of the card will appear if your PC has a network card.

 Upon verification that your PC has a network card, you will need a receiver connected to the PC to receive information from the router/modem.
 Note that most laptops come equipped with this WiFi receiver.

-A USB WiFi key is a very simple and inexpensive solution for connecting to a network.
-You can purchase a USB WiFi key from media stores or on the internet.
-The latest WiFi keys can provide a throughput of up to 300 mbps (802.11n).
+A USB WiFi adapter is a very simple and inexpensive solution for connecting to a network.
+You can purchase a USB WiFi Adapter from media stores or on the internet.
+The latest WiFi Adapters can provide a throughput of up to 300 mbps (802.11n).

-When purchasing a USB WiFi key, be sure that the key corresponds to the standard of your router.
+When purchasing a USB WiFi Adapter, be sure that the key corresponds to the standard of your router.
 (802.11g is the current, and most common, standard.)

 Install a WiFi Card